 Yes, and many ‘tiels adore them.
 They’re extremely sugary, though, so don’t give more than a half-grape at a time.

 Yes, and this is a big problem.
 However, it’s again sugar.

 Can cockatiels eat apples?

 Yes, and they appreciate the crunchy texture.
-However, keep in mind that the peel should be removed.
+However, keep in mind that the peel and seeds should be removed.

 Can cockatiels eat oranges?